 - a) We will publish the certified data on our website subject to any timing criteria applicable to the sector.
 We may also make arrangements to provide our data to be published via commercial data providers and to those who subscribe to our data services. - b) We first release the circulation figures for publications reporting on the 6 or 12 month reporting cycle in an ABC concurrent release of data.
-We publicise the date and time of this release and you must not issue or publicise any figures before this release. - i) If we receive a Return Form by the submission deadline but cannot certify it (for whatever reason) in time for the concurrent release we will show it as 'Certificate pending' - ii) If we do not receive the Return Form in time for inclusion in an ABC report the publication we will show it as 'Not reported'. - c) We will confirm when circulation figures not in a concurrent release will become publicly available, normally 5 working days after a draft Certificate has been sent to you.
+We publicise the date and time of this release and you must not issue or publicise any figures before this release. - c) We will confirm when circulation figures not in a concurrent release will become publicly available, normally 5 working days after a draft Certificate has been sent to you.